What Is Global Identity?

-Global Identity: Connecting Your International Experience with Your Future is an optional, one-credit, online course that helps you process your international experience and apply what you've learned upon your return.
-The course helps you reflect on multiple layers of cross-cultural experience and market your time abroad to future careers.
+Global Identity: Connecting Your International Experience with Your Future is an optional, 1-credit, online course that helps you process your international experience and apply what you've learned upon your return.
+The course helps you reflect on multiple layers of cross-cultural experience and market your time abroad to future employers.

 Global Identity Helps You

-- Articulate the value of your experience to future employers, graduate or professional schools and scholarship committees.
+- Articulate the value of your experience and the skills you've gained abroad to future employers, graduate or professional schools and scholarship committees.

-- Demonstrate your intercultural development and skills that can be used as part of a professional portfolio in a job search or application for graduate/professional school by preparing key essays/documents.
+- Demonstrate your intercultural development and competencies that can be used as part of a professional portfolio in a job search or application for graduate/professional school by preparing key essays/documents.

 - Understand intercultural theories and interactions with cultural difference, as well as intercultural communication strategies.
 These skills help you to start to make connections between your study abroad experience and the broader range of skills connected with this experience, to become a competitive member of a global workforce.